What Is Bowtie Analysis in Aviation SMS

-The bowtie will appear different from organization to organization as companies will create bowties that functionally and visually suite their needs best.
-Some organizations will use a simplified version of the bowtie, and others will use much more complex, verbose bowties.
+The bowtie will appear different from organization to organization as companies will create bowties that functionally and visually suit their needs best.
+Some organizations will use a simplified version of the bowtie, and others will use much more complex verbose bowties.
 They may even appear different each time you use them depending on what your goals are.

 Purpose of the Bowtie in Risk Management